azhang98/microgrid/README.md

 The project runs off three ESP32's.
 Two of the ESP32's host the server runs MicroPython using MicroWebSrv2 for its framework with one of them used to show server information.
 The other ESP32 runs on C and is used to control the wind turbine and battery.

+The wind charge controller connects to and charges a 12V DC battery.
+The wind charge controller ESP32 takes current and voltage readings using a Adafruit INA219 sensor.
+It also communicates with the Arduino mega on the work bench to receive RPM readings.
+These readings are passed the the web based interface.
+The two ESP32 communicate through a client/server connection.

 # file description
 - python scripts
   - `boot.py` : default file the ESP32 looks for on startup